 Cauliflower mac and cheese is here to redeem every piece of cauliflower that’s ever been left alone on a veggie tray.
-The humble cauliflower is a great low carb pasta substitute, and is loaded with vitamins and fiber — but personally, I’ve never craved cauliflower.
+The humble cauliflower is a great pasta substitute and is loaded with vitamins and fiber.
+But personally, I’ve never craved cauliflower.
 Until now.

 - The cauliflower adds a savory flavor that complements the cheese, without getting lost in it.